-So long as the mass of the people are living in cottages on large lots, with plenty of land, temporarily vacant, scattered all about them, they do not so much suffer from not living out in the country in summer; but this condition is rapsuffer from not living out in the country in summer; but this condition is rapidly changing, so that large parks-which are in effect reservations of country scenery-easily resorted to as often as desired, are becoming more and more necessary for the people who live all summer in the city.

-It takes a long time for our people to learn to make full use of the large outlying parks after they have them.
+So long as the mass of the people are living in cottages on large lots, with plenty of land, temporarily vacant, scattered all about them, they do not so much suffer from not living out in the country in summer; but this condition is rapsuffer from not living out in the country in summer; but this condition is rap-idly changing, so that large parks-which are in effect reservations of country scen-ery-easily resorted to as often as desired, are becoming more and more necessary for the people who live all summer in the city.
+It takes a long time for our people to learn to make full use of the large out-lying parks after they have them.
 This goes to show how difficult it is for the majority to realize that they really need large parks.
-In some large cities where the people have had large parks for several decades, there are ordinarily from 25.000 to 50,000 visitors in the park of a pleasant summer afternoon or evening, and fom 100,000 to 200,000 or more on pleasant holidays.
-The people of such a city could not be persuaded to sell its large parks and expend the money in public squares or small parks, much as they value these similar recreation grounds.
-The people of these cities, whether they realize it or not, are really in love with the landscape of their large parks.
-They find in the breadth and extent of the scenery in the large parks, a pleasure and satisfaction, a restfulness for the nerves, and a soul-inspiring quality, which they do not experience to anything like the same degree in a small park.
+In some large cities where the people have had large parks for several decades, there are ordinarily from 25.-000 to 50.000 visitors in the park of a pleasant summer afternoon or evening, and fom 100.000 to 200.000 or more on pleasant buildays.
+The people of such a citv could not be persuaded to sell its large parks and expend the money in public squares or small parks, much as they value these similar recreation grounds.
+The landscape of their large parks.
+They find in the breadth and extent of the scenery in the large parks, a pleasure and satisfaction, a restfulness for the nerves, and a soul-inspiring quality, which they do not experience to anything like the same de-gree in a small park.